Skip to main content

 How to grow out of bondage in our quest for eternity

 Sometimes, it is we ourselves who are responsible.
 Why?
 Because of our stubborn refusal to acknowledge the mistakes we make even though we know deep within that we are doing it all wrong.
 When it comes to managing relationships, we make bigger mistakes despite spiritual awareness.
-This often causes disharmony, makes us feel lousy, hurt and angry about the contradictions and spiritual conflicts that arise within us.
+This often causes disharmony, makes us feel lousy, hurt and angry.
 Here's my post on 'Messed up Relationships: Three Easy Ways to Tackle It' and 'How to see God clearly'

 For those on the spiritual path, here are some important questions to consider such as: